A. J. Khubani: Business career

-Intellectual Property Theft, Federal Trade Commission and NJ State Lawsuits
+Intellectual property theft and lawsuits

 The company has also been involved in a number of cases where victims alleged and ultimately proved willful intellectual property theft.
 Recent reporting shows that the company systematically infringes on intellectual property and has done so over 120 times.

-In 1996 Khubani reached settlements with the Federal Trade Commission resolving charges that they violated the FTC’s Mail or Telephone Order Merchandise Rule resulting in a $95,000 civil penalty.
+In 1996 Khubani reached settlements with the Federal Trade Commission resolving charges that they violated the FTC's Mail or Telephone Order Merchandise Rule resulting in a $95,000 civil penalty.

 The Federal Trade Commission obtained consumer redress against Khubani and Telebrands in 2009 resulting in a $7million settlement.
 The complaint charged that the advertisements for the Telebrands “Ab Force” belt were false and deceptive in violation of Sections 5 and 12 of the FTC Act.

 The New Jersey Division of Consumer Affairs Filed a Five Count Action against Telebrands for Consumer Fraud Act Violations in 2014.
 Acting Attorney General John J. Hoffman said: "As demonstrated by its alleged actions, Telebrands cannot be trusted to do right by its customers or to even honor its own 2001 pledge to follow our consumer protection laws.
 We are bringing this action to end the abusive business practices that Telebrands allegedly is inflicting upon consumers."

 Other activities

 Education

 Khubani has frequently guest lectured at Princeton University and at his alma mater, Montclair State University.
 At Princeton, Khubani served as chairman of Entrepreneurial Engineering within the School of Mechanical and Aerospace Engineering.
 Designed and taught by Khubani himself and by Dan Nosenchuck, associate professor of mechanical engineering, the entrepreneurial engineering course focuses on product conception and design.

 At Montclair State University, Khubani was appointed to the business advisory board and is a longtime supporter of the Feliciano Center for Entrepreneurship and Innovation, often hosting and sponsoring the annual Startup Montclair Pitch Competition.
 The competition awards generous cash prizes to rising entrepreneurs to facilitate the launch of their new businesses.
-In 2014, Khubani received the Distinguished Alumni Award and delivered the keynote address to the graduates of Montclair University’s School of Business.
+In 2014, Khubani received the Distinguished Alumni Award and delivered the keynote address to the graduates of Montclair University's School of Business.

 Charity

-Khubani has been heavily involved in supporting Children’s Hope India, a nonprofit organization that provides education for underprivileged children in India and New York.
+Khubani has been heavily involved in supporting Children's Hope India, a nonprofit organization that provides education for underprivileged children in India and New York.
 He was also appointed Vice Chair of the board of The Bergen-Passaic Arc Foundation, a foundation that promotes and protects human rights of individuals with intellectual and developmental disabilities.